 Localised early warning systems that incorporate indigenous knowledge based warning systems will be implemented to ensure information reaches intended users.
-Furthermore,, value addition will be promoted to reduce post-harvest losses and create market linkages.
+Furthermore, .
+Vvalue addition will be promoted to reduce post-harvest losses and create market linkages.
+Furthermore, adaptation measures for livestock production and rangeland management systems will be implemented that reduces veld and forest fire hazard.